I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 - post in a Facebook Group that you have a new offering

 (Note: if you are thinking about forming an LLC, legal paperwork is required.
-To learn what’s required, head here to read the seven steps required to create an LLC.)
+To learn what’s needed, head here to read the seven steps required to create an LLC.)

 But even though you aren’t required to do any paperwork, that doesn’t mean that you shouldn’t do any.

-Instead, there are four things legal tasks you should do when you start your business:
+Instead, there are four legal tasks you should do when you start your business:

 - get your permits and licenses